Firstly, to call the war of Russia against Ukraine a WAR. Not a "crisis", a "conflict" or a "military operation".

 Journalists killed while carrying out their duties since the beginning of full-scale Russia's war against Ukraine:

-On 30 May, French journalist Frédéric Leclerc-Imhoff was killed by Russian shell shrapnel.
+On May 30, 2022, French journalist Frédéric Leclerc-Imhoff was killed by Russian shell shrapnel.
 Journalist was covering the evacuation of civilians from Severodonetsk (Luhansk region), when the vehicle he was in came under Russian shelling.

-On 20 May, journalist Ihor Hudenko, who had gone missing on February 26, was found dead in Kharkiv.
+On May 20, 2022, journalist Ihor Hudenko, who had gone missing on February 26, was found dead in Kharkiv.
 Hudenko was covering fights with the Russian occupiers on the ring road in Kharkiv.

 In order to comprehend the events of the last days, we launched a series of conversations #DialoguesOnWar.
 Ukrainian and foreign intellectuals will talk about the experience of the war and share their own observations